NascHQ/reactive-hermes/README.md

 ![Hermes notifier header](https://github.com/NascHQ/hermes-notifier/raw/master/css/header.png?raw=true)

 Hermes is a notification message manager.
 It deals with your messages in your page's interface.
+It manages **multiple messages** at a time.
+It's cleaner, ligher.
+It allows you to use _react components_ within the message, making it a powerfull tool.

 It can be used to replace other messagers.
 Has a lighter, malleable design and animations.
-You can even manage messages by id, simulate a loading controller or show an entire _react component_ in it.
+You can even manage messages by id or simulate a loading controller.

 Take a look.